fbiville/vidal-direct/README.md

 # Vidal Search

-Chrome add-on to highlight drug on any web pages.
+Chrome add-on to highlight any [Vidal](http://www.vidal.fr) on any web page.